tock/tock/doc/reference/trd-appid.md

 Locally Unique Application Identifiers have a special Short ID value, `LocallyUnique`.
-This represents a Short ID which is different from all other Short IDs, but cannot be stored or inspected.
+This represents a Short ID which is different from all other Short IDs but has no concrete value.
+A `LocallyUnique` Short ID cannot be stored or inspected.
 All equality tests with Locally Unique Short IDs return false.
 This means, for example, that if a process has a Locally Unique Short ID, testing equality between its own Short ID and itself returns false.
 Locally